Home

 Rachel McAdams - Biography

-McAdams was born in London, Ontario and grew up in nearby St. Thomas.
+McAdams was born in London, Ontario, Canada and grew up in the nearby city of St. Thomas.
 Her father, Lance, is a truck driver, and her mother, Sandra, is a nurse.
 She has a younger brother, Daniel, and a younger sister, Kayleen.
-She took up competitive figure skating at the age of four and acting at age thirteen at a summer theater camp in London, Ontario named Original Kids.
-When the company extended to a year-round company, she was invited to continue with them.
-She attended the publicly-funded secondary school Central Elgin Collegiate Institute in St. Thomas from grade nine to OAC and starred in the Gay-Award-winning student production I Live in a Little Town.
-Later she graduated from York University in Toronto with Honours and a BFA degree in Theatre.
-During her senior year at York, she played a child in The Piper – a workshop led by a creative team from Toronto's Necessary Angel Theatre Company.
+She took up competitive figure skating at the age of four and acting at age twelve at a summer theatre camp in St. Thomas, Ontario named Original Kids.
+When the company extended to a year-round company (and eventually relocated to London, Ontario), she was invited to continue with them.
+She attended the Myrtle Street Public School and the publicly-funded secondary school Central Elgin Collegiate Institute in St. Thomas from grade nine to OAC and starred in the Award-winning student production I Live in a Little Town.
+She graduated from York University in Toronto with Honours and a BFA degree in Theatre in 2001.
+During her fourth year at York, she played a child in The Piper – a workshop led by a creative team from Toronto's Necessary Angel Theatre Company.
 She also attended Original Kids Theatre Company in London, Ontario, as well as David Rotenberg's on-camera acting class in Toronto with fellow actors Scott Speedman, Kenneth Mitchell, Polly Shannon and David Sutcliffe.

-Rachel McAdams had a large role in the film The Hot Chick, alongside Rob Schneider, but her career really took off when she starred as Regina George, the "queen-bee" in 2004's Mean Girls.
-McAdams was told to partly model the character of Regina George after Alec Baldwin's performance in Glengarry Glen Ross (1992).
-McAdams had previously appeared in the Canadian television series Slings and Arrows, alongside Paul Gross.
+McAdams played the title role in the film The Hot Chick alongside Rob Schneider, but her career really progressed when she starred as Regina George in 2004's Mean Girls.
+She was much older than the character she played.
+McAdams had previously appeared in the Canadian television series Slings and Arrows, co-starring Paul Gross.
 She played a main role in the first season, but due to her rising stardom was written out of the second season, appearing in only the first episode.
-She followed Mean Girls with the film adaptation of Nicholas Sparks' novel The Notebook, alongside Ryan Gosling, with whom she would later begin an off-screen romance.
-They broke up in 2007.
+She followed Mean Girls with the film adaptation of Nicholas Sparks' novel The Notebook, with Ryan Gosling, with whom she would later begin an off-screen romance.

-Despite having appeared nude or topless in a few of her movie scenes, McAdams opted out of a cover shoot for Vanity Fair — in which she was to appear alongside two other young Hollywood actresses, Scarlett Johansson and Keira Knightley — upon finding out it was to be nude.
-Tom Ford, artistic director for the cover, instead appeared with them.
+McAdams opted out of a cover shoot for Vanity Fair—in which she was to appear alongside two other young Hollywood actresses, Scarlett Johansson and Keira Knightley—upon finding out it was to be nude.
 When McAdams appeared on set and discovered it was nude, she politely declined, according to Knightley.

 She hosted the Academy of Motion Picture Arts and Sciences's 2006 Scientific and Technical Awards.
 McAdams received a Civic Award for her contribution to culture from the city of St. Thomas in 2006.